 Christmas in London is a blast.
 From the Christmas markets that mushroom all over the city, to Christmas carols and festive films – here are the best things to do in London at Christmas.

 What’s not to like?
-There are more Christmas markets in London than you could possibly visit, parties, pantos, Christmas lights – it’s like everyone forgets that winter in London can be kind of bleak and decides to roll with the festive flow.
+There are more Christmas markets than you could possibly visit, parties, pantos, Christmas lights – it’s like everyone forgets that the winter in London can be kind of bleak and decides to roll with the festive flow.

-Here it is: the best things to do in London at Christmas – 13 Christmas in London ideas for your December London bucket list.
+So here it is: the best things to do in London at Christmas – 17 Christmas in London ideas for your festive December bucket list.
 Ho ho ho!

 Take a Jaunt to one of London’s Christmas Markets